 Common symptoms for pets with cancer

-We all likely know a human who has had some form of cancer.
-Thankfully, human medicine has made many advancements towards cures and treatments, and the good news for veterinary medicine is that many of these medical strategies are being used to give new hope to our pets.
+We all likely know someone who has battled cancer.
+Thankfully, advancements in human medicine have paved the way for new treatments, and the good news is that many of these strategies are now being applied in veterinary medicine, offering renewed hope for our pets.

-Approximately 1 in 4 dogs will, at some stage in their life, develop neoplasia.
-Neoplasia is the uncontrolled, abnormal growth of cells or tissues in the body.
-The abnormal growth itself is called a neoplasm or tumor.
-It can be benign or malignant.
+Approximately 1 in 4 dogs will develop neoplasia at some point in their lives.
+Neoplasia refers to the uncontrolled and abnormal growth of cells or tissues in the body, with the abnormal growth itself called a neoplasm or tumor, which can be benign or malignant.

-Like humans, pets can develop neoplasia affecting almost any organ or tissue in their body.
-If you notice any of these changes in your pet, contact your vet immediately.
-Early treatment of cancers can greatly impact the outcome.
-Be reminded that these symptoms do not necessarily indicate cancer but they definitely need to be checked by your veterinarian.
+Like humans, pets can develop neoplasia affecting almost any organ or tissue in their bodies.
+If you notice any of the following changes in your pet, contact your veterinarian immediately, as early treatment can greatly impact outcomes.
+Keep in mind that these symptoms do not necessarily indicate cancer, but they should be evaluated by your vet:

 • Abdominal swelling